What are the correct sales titles for a salesperson’s role? What should you call yourself?

 In several industries, such as retail sales, a store will have several store managers, each managing either a specific shift or a certain department of the store.

 Solicit orders for goods or services over the telephone.

 Deliver prepared sales talks, reading from scripts that describe products or services.

 Basically, they persuade potential customers to purchase a product or service or to make a donation.

 Contact businesses or private individuals by telephone in order to request donations for charitable causes.

-Hence, next time when you hire for a salesperson, you would realize what the certain sales titles actually mean.
+Hence, next time when you hire a salesperson, you would realize what certain sales titles actually mean.
 We hope we could cover all the important sales titles.
 In case you have few sales titles in mind, please do let us know by commenting below.